 - There is hope!
 Neuro-optometrists who perform neuro-optometric rehabilitation therapy can help many patients suffering from dizziness or other symptoms of vestibular disorders by improving the way the brain processes information.
 In some cases, vestibular disorders are caused or exacerbated by poor coordination between the eyes and the brain.
 With neuro-optometric therapy, patients learn how to train their eyes and brain to work in unison, lessening or eliminating many of the symptoms associated with the condition, including dizziness and disorientation.

-Bolton Vision Therapy Centre serves patients from Bolton, Vaughan, Brampton , Richmond Hill, all throughout Southern Ontario.
+Bolton Vision Therapy Center serves patients from Bolton, Vaughan, Brampton , Richmond Hill, all throughout Southern Ontario.